openmpf/openmpf.github.io/docs/docs/Python-Batch-Component-API.md

 Any dependencies that component requires should be listed in the `install_requires` field.

-The component executor looks in the `entry_points` element and uses the `mpf.exported_component` field to determine the component class.
+The Component Executor looks in the `entry_points` element and uses the `mpf.exported_component` field to determine the component class.
 The right hand side of `component = ` should be the dotted module name, followed by a `:`, followed by the name of the class.
 The general pattern is `'mpf.exported_component': 'component = <package_name>.<module_name>:<class_name>'`.
 In the above example,